codebucketdev/jquery-snow/README.md

 # jquery-snow
-Adds a snow falling effect with jQuery.
+Adds a snow falling effect with jQuery :snowflake: